In the past few years, a number of academics have come to prominence as representatives of what they term “gender critical feminism”.

 Rather than repeat myself here, I want to say something about a secondary discussion that has increasingly come to the fore in the row over trans issues.
 A number of recent interventions by “gender critical” feminists have focused on what they see as violations by their opponents of purportedly shared norms of scholarly exchange.
-A recent collective letter to inside higher education, for example, condemns the “frequently cruel and abusive rhetoric” directed at critics of trans-inclusivity, “including accusations of hatred or transphobia.”
+A recent collective letter to Inside Higher Ed, for example, condemns the “frequently cruel and abusive rhetoric” directed at critics of trans-inclusivity, “including accusations of hatred or transphobia.”
 Instead, the authors urge, scholarly discussion must presume the good faith of all parties.

 You gotta have faith

 Under the cover of an unobjectionable call for considerate and respectful interaction, something strange has happened.
 It can’t be inherently abusive – and hence impermissible – to accuse people or their positions of possessing a bigoted character.
 If it were, apart from anything else, the bulk of feminist and anti-racist theory would be out of the window.
 So it makes sense to understand “gender critical” feminists as saying that charges of bigotry are inappropriate in their own and relevantly similar cases.